 - 1. Use of the library by all the citizens of Livingston Parish is assured and assumed.
-However, some limits must be in place to guarantee the control of public property. - Any citizen or visitor to the parish may enter any branch during normal business hours of each branch and browse or read on the premises.
-In order to have circulation privileges, a citizen must register as a borrower and obtain a library card per the Circulation Services policy, 3-315. - Overdue fines and fees will be charged for any item held beyond the date due.
-Restrictions may be placed on the patron's borrowing privileges if overdue fines and fees exceed \$10.00 per the Circulation Periods and Limitations section of the Circulation Services Policy (3-315.f). - 4.
+However, some limits must be in place to guarantee the control of public property. - 2.
+Any citizen or visitor to the parish may enter any branch during normal business hours of each branch and browse or read on the premises.
+In order to have circulation privileges, a citizen must register as a borrower and obtain a library card per the Circulation Services policy, 3-315. - 3.
+Restrictions may be placed on the patron's borrowing privileges if charges and account balances exceed \$10.00 per the Circulation Periods and Limitations section of the Circulation Services Policy (3-315.f). - 4.
 Patrons having overdue materials and/or fines and fees should be notified about their overdue materials. - 5.
 Patrons with account balance exceeding \$10.00 will not be allowed to use public computers.